Chaos to silverware for Postecoglou

 New signings, lots of them, were needed, and Postecoglou showed he wasn't content to be a 'yes man' to the board as he repeatedly called for reinforcements to arrive more quickly.

-Despite some promising signs - such as the 6-0 destruction of Dundee - Celtic made their worst start to a league season in 23 years, collecting just nine points from their opening six games.
+Despite some promising signs - such as the 6-0 destruction of Dundee - Celtic made their worst start to a league season in 23 years, collecting just nine points from the opening six games.

 Signings flourish in silver-plated revival